DennisA123/AdversarialProject/README.md

 # Formalizing a Thread Model for Adversarial Attacks in Information Retrieval
 This reposititory contain the work of Dennis Agafonov and Jelke Matthijsse For the course Information Retrieval 2, given at the University of Amsterdam (2023).
+This work is primarily based on two existing adversarial attack methods: Semantic Collisions by Song et al. (2020) [[1]](#1), and Encoding Attack by Boucher et al. (2023) [[2]](#2).
+Much of their code (available at [this link](https://github.com/csong27/collision-bert) and [this link](https://github.com/nickboucher/search-engine-attacks), respectively) has been used and altered for this work.

-This README contains all information necessary to reproduce the work as proposed in the "Formalizing a Thread Model for Adversarial Attacks in Information Retrieval" paper [[1]](#1).
+This README contains all information necessary to reproduce the work as proposed in the "Towards a General Threat Model for Adversarial
+Attacks in Information Retrieval" paper.

 ## Directory structure

 This project uses the Top1000 Dev subset of the MS MARCO Dataset for Passage Retrieval (top1000.dev).
-This dataset can be downloaded from the official MS MARCO github: [github:ms marco](https://microsoft.github.io/msmarco/).
+This dataset can be downloaded from the [official MS MARCO GitHub](https://microsoft.github.io/msmarco/).
 The relevance labels (qrels.dev.tsv) can also be downloaded from this source.
-Additionally, the language model and collision model, as used and provided by Song et al. (2020) [[2]](#2), used can be downloaded from here: https://drive.google.com/drive/folders/1XRwWZLgs1Pm_mbl16wyXoXo9q-Sbb4O6?usp=sharing.
-These models can also be downloaded from the original Semantic Collisions git page: https://github.com/csong27/collision-bert.
+Additionally, the language model and collision model, as used and provided by Song et al. (2020) [[1]](#1), used can be downloaded from [here](https://drive.google.com/drive/folders/1XRwWZLgs1Pm_mbl16wyXoXo9q-Sbb4O6?usp=sharing).
+These models can also be downloaded from the original [Semantic Collisions GitHub page](https://github.com/csong27/collision-bert).

 ```tree
 ├── methods/